isomerpages/csa-sicw1/pages/FAQs.md

 #### **Safe Management Measures (SMM)**

-**1. What safe management measures will be taken for SICW 2021?**
+**1. What safe management measures will be taken for SICW 2022?**

-SICW 2021 adheres to the prevailing national guidelines and safety considerations set by the Singapore Tourism Board (STB).
-The Event Organisers are constantly working closely with the Venue and STB to ensure a safe and clean environment for all attendees and staff.
-For more information of the most updated guidelines, please refer <a href="https://www.stb.gov.sg/content/stb/en/home-pages/advisory-for-MICE.html#MICE" target="_blank">here</a>.
+SICW 2022 adheres to the prevailing national guidelines and safety considerations set by the Singapore Tourism Board (STB).
+The Event Organisers are working closely with the Venue and STB to ensure a safe and clean environment for all attendees and staff.
+For more information of the most updated SMM guidelines, please refer [here](https://www.stb.gov.sg/content/stb/en/home-pages/advisory-for-MICE.html#MICE).

+**2. Am I required to wear a mask throughout the event?**

+In line with the Singapore government’s advisory, a mask must be worn at all times throughout the event.

+**3. What should I do if I tested positive for COVID-19?**

+Travellers who test positive for COVID-19 may be placed on a recovery protocol and should follow the protocols for the recovery procedure assigned to them.
+More information on the protocol can be found [here](https://www.visitsingapore.com/travel-requirements/health-protocol/#:~:text=Travellers%20who%20test%20positive%20for,discharge%20from%20the%20recovery%20protocol).

 #### **Registration**